rajaraman-mahalingam/iOS-URL-redirection-schemes-master/README.md

 What is this?

-This is a simple app that uses iOS inter app communication capability, through URL schemes, and will call another app on the iOS device.
+This is a simple app that uses iOS inter app communication capability, through URL schemes, and will make call to other apps on the iOS device.
 It also can open any URL passed on the text box, using Safari (similar to Safarilauncher).
 This can be installed on both jail-broken and non-jail broken devices.
 Though the list of apps i have handled is not huge, i have tried to add the most frequent ones that i use everyday.
 This app is intended to be used with appium for testing purposes.

 Below is the list of apps that i have covered